chanzuckerberg/happy/examples/image_pipeline/README.md

 ## Process

-The nodejs_base project is setup as a service_type ["IMAGE_TEMPLATE"](./nodejs_base/.happy/terraform/envs/rdev/main.tf).
+This image_pipeline project is setup as a service_type ["IMAGE_TEMPLATE"](./.happy/terraform/envs/rdev/main.tf).
 This means it will not deploy an application, but only push container images to ECRS.
 This is ideal for using happy to develop a base container image that others can pull from.
 The flow should be:

 * Develop your base image
 * Push to your dev environment with `happy push <stackname> --env rdev`